Follow the upcoming national elections with us!

 — Sabine Radl (@S_Radl) March 16, 2017

-Going forward, we will keep you informed about the programme surrounding the French Elections on 23 April and 7 May and the German Elections on 24 September.
+Going forward, we will keep you informed about the programme surrounding the German Elections on 24 September.
 You can follow news on events surrounding the upcoming elections on our website as well as under #EuropeElects.